tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rxtx_axis_to_rdma.md

 ### 4 Tx/Rx Custom IP - Encapsulator/Decapsulator Connection

 I have talked about MAC side connections so far and I need to mention shortly how we connect the custom ip block to decapsulator/encapsulator block.
-We use axi stream connection between the two and we have rdma_length info line that we take from rxs.
-I talked about this before but in our final design we dont use it so the connection is just the axi stream.
+We use axi stream connection between the two and we have frame_len_bytes line for byte length info  that we take from rxs.
+I already talked about this and in our final design we dont use it so the connection is just the axi stream.

 ![connection](images/rx_to_rdma_decap.png)